 - $7,500 for third-, fourth-, and fifth-year students (a maximum of $5,500 may be subsidized)

-Independent and dependent undergraduate students whose parents are unable to borrow PLUS Loans (see below) may borrow additional unsubsidized Direct Loan amounts not to exceed an
+Independent and dependent undergraduate students whose parents are unable to borrow PLUS Loans (see below) may borrow additional unsubsidized Direct Loan amounts not to exceed an annual total of:

 - $4,000 for first- and second-year students

 - $5,000 for third-, fourth-, and fifth-year students

 Graduate students may borrow up to $20,500 per year through the Direct Loan program.